 We can observe all around the world how societies in which women are truly respected are also the happiest and most advanced ones.
 Scandinavian societies seem to be in the lead in both aspects.
 When using the word 'advanced' I don't necessarily mean technological and economical opportunities (even if there are some connections that can be made), but emotional and social quality of life in the first place.
 Some societies humiliate women in subtle, not so obvious ways, and it too has consequences.

 Western societies regularly turn a blind eye to the abuse of women in some other countries, calling it "cultural differences".
 This is cowardly.
 Culture should not include violating human rights - human rights are above culture.
+Considering that cultural traditions are often formed on the basis of oversimplified prejudice and exaggerations, should we truly respect that more than basic human rights?

 Some mothers still encourage their own daughters (and sisters, daughters in law...) less then sons, expect less from them and appreciate them less.
 Unconsciously, this comes from the same attitude such a woman has for herself.